webpack-contrib/eslint-webpack-plugin/README.md

 #### `failOnError`

 - Type: `Boolean`
-- Default: `false`
+- Default: `true`

-Will cause the module build to fail if there are any errors, if set to `true`.
+Will cause the module build to fail if there are any errors, to disable set to `false`.

 #### `failOnWarning`